axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 An adaptation of [Duff's device][duffs-device], as [described by Simon Tatham][Coroutines-in-C], can help cut down on the boilerplate.
-The idea is that with a `switch` statement enveloping the whole function-body, you can yield by creating a unique label using the `__LINE__` macro where execution will begin upon reentry, setting the switch-expression as such, and returning.
+The idea is that with a `switch` statement enveloping the whole function body, you can yield by creating a unique label using the `__LINE__` macro where execution will begin upon reentry, setting the switch expression as such, and returning.
 The following macros do just that
 ```c
 typedef unsigned Coroutine;